hypergol/hypergol/docs/source/index.rst

 The audience for Hypergol is data scientists who need to deal with ad-hoc large data processing tasks on an ongoing basis.
 It replaces working with hard to replicate/iterate notebook based workflows with a version-controlled and streamlined process enabling the parallel processing of large datasets.
 On the other hand, it doesn't need the infrastructure of other ETL pipelines and can run on a machine of any size.

 It accelerates a project's start in experimental phase by code generation.
-Enables fast and efficient data processing by simple, map-reduce-like, single machine multithreaded pipeline.
+It also enables fast and efficient data processing by simple, map-reduce-like, single machine multithreaded pipeline.

 Free software
 -------------